Gigia the cat at Venice Carnival

 • ✘ no on-site assistance

-• ✔ Always email before booking — Never rely on “pets allowed” filters alone.
+• ✔ Always email before booking — Never rely solely on “pets allowed” filters.
+Ask directly whether cats are explicitly accepted.

-• ✔ Request a quiet room — Ask for upper floors, rooms away from elevators, and low foot traffic areas.
+• ✔ Request a quiet room — Ask for upper floors, rooms away from elevators, and minimal corridor traffic.

-• ✔ Avoid peak arrival times — Venice is at its worst mid-day.
-Early morning or late afternoon = smoother experience.
+• ✔ Avoid peak arrival times — Venice is at its most chaotic mid-day.
+Early morning or late afternoon makes arrival far easier.

-• ✔ Prioritise layout over luxury — A calm, spacious 4-star hotel is often better than a chaotic 5-star one.
+• ✔ Prioritize layout over luxury — A quiet 4-star hotel often beats a noisy 5-star property.

 When to Visit Venice with a Cat